 If your doctor does recommend you try to lose some weight before surgery, check out these tips to get started, and do the best you can.

 Find the right surgeon

-> The surgeon and hospital you choose can have a major impact on both your costs and your outcomes post-surgery.
-That’s why Robert De Haven, a product director with Optum’s Spine and Joint Solution program, recommends that patients spend some time researching surgeons in their area to find one who provides high-quality care at a reasonable price.
+The surgeon and hospital you choose can have a major impact on both your costs and your outcomes post-surgery.
+Spend some time researching surgeons in your area to find one who provides high-quality care at a reasonable price.

-> Think ahead to recovery
+Think ahead to recovery

-> Finally, plan to start an exercise program soon after surgery to strengthen your muscles and improve your range of motion.
-While some doctors may recommend that patients see a physical therapist, either in their homes or at a freestanding facility, others may simply give patients exercises to do at home.
+Finally, plan to start an exercise program soon after surgery to strengthen your muscles and improve your range of motion.
+While some doctors may recommend that patients see a physical therapist, others may simply give patients exercises to do at home.

 Knee replacement surgery can be a daunting proposition, there’s no doubt about it.
 But if you arm yourself with information and find the right people to help guide you through the process, it can be more manageable.
 And don’t forget about your insurance company as a part of that support system.
 UnitedHealthcare’s Navigate4Me program, for instance, shows how a company can be a valued team member and ally, invested in your health.
 For people like Melinda Lacy, having a single point of contact to answer her questions and address concerns along her knee replacement journey provided significant comfort and solidified her trust in the program.